brendanrbrown/brendanrbrown.github.io/index.md

-# STOR 320, sec.
-1: Introduction to data science
+# STOR 320: Introduction to data science
-XXX intro XXX
+Welcome to section one of the spring 2020 course.

-## Course materials
+## Overview
+The course is divided into three parts,

+1. Core data science coding skills
+  i. data manipulation and cleaning ii. exploration through visuals and summaries iii. fundamentals of programming
+2.

 ## Lectures